isomerpages/pmo-stratgroup/media-centre/speeches/_posts/2008-08-17-national-day-rally-2008-speech-by-prime-minister.md

   ii.
 Must expect impact on Asia too

 e.
 These global economic problems will continue at least into next year
-  i.
+&nbsp; i.
 Some experts think even longer

 Singapore is starting to feel the impact